getcarina/getcarina.com/_tutorials/2016-01-25-publish-aspnet-to-carina.md

     yo aspnet
     ```

+    **Note**: The generator creates a new directory within the current directory.

 1. The ASP.NET Generator prompts for the type of application and a name.
 Select
     `Web Application` and accept the default name.